AmirMotefaker/Sentiment-Analysis-Model-using-R/README.md

   - Market research
   - Track campaign performance

-# What are the diferent types of sentiment analysis?
+# What are the different types of sentiment analysis?
  - Fine-grained scoring
  - Aspect-based
  - Intent-based